KooKoo: Promotion

 The cover art for the album was created by Swiss artist H.R.
 Giger, known for his design work on the 1979 sci-fi/horror film Alien.
 Based on a photograph of Harry taken by the renowned photographer Brian Aris, Giger created several variations of the cover (another of which is seen on the album's inner sleeve) in what Harry described as a combination of punk, acupuncture and sci-fi.
-Harry stated that the album title came to her after she saw Giger's completed work, and although she had misgivings about the conceptual ideas behind the artwork (as she did not identify either the album or herself as "punk"), she was suitably impressed to use it anyway.
+Although the lyrics to the track "Oasis" include the word "kookoo" (meaning "crazy"), Harry stated that the album title came to her after she saw Giger's completed work, and although she had misgivings about the conceptual ideas behind the artwork (as she did not identify either the album or herself as "punk"), she was suitably impressed to use it anyway.

 For the promotion of KooKoo, Chrysalis Records planned to display large posters of the album cover in various stations of the London Underground.
 However, officials deemed the image of Harry with metal skewers going through her face and neck to be too disturbing.
 A television ad campaign went ahead, however.

 Promo videos were made for the tracks "Backfired" and "Now I Know You Know", both directed by Giger and filmed at his studio in Switzerland.
 "Backfired" featured a dark-haired Harry dancing superimposed over a backdrop of Giger's distinctive artwork, with Giger himself appearing in a semi-translucent face mask.
 "Now I Know You Know" featured Harry in a long black wig and a form-fitting bodysuit painted with Giger's unusual artwork, dancing around in a small set furnished with Giger's "bio-mechanical" design work.